University rankings and achievements

 First compiled in 2004, the QS World University Rankings currently ranks 1,000 of the world's finest universities.

-In 2018, UON placed 214th in the QS World University Rankings, up an impressive 84 places in six years.
+In 2019, UON placed 207th in the QS World University Rankings, up an impressive 91 places in seven years.

 See our media release which outlines the University of Newcastle's performance in the QS World University Rankings.

-The 2016-17 Times Higher Education World University Rankings (THE) ranks UON in the top 250 universities in the world.
+The 2019 Times Higher Education World University Rankings (THE) ranks the University of Newcastle in the top 350 universities in the world.

 The Good Universities Guide rates the performance of Australian universities on a broad range of indicators and examines the educational experiences and outcomes of graduates.
 To receive five star ratings in any category, a university needs to score amongst the top 20% of higher educations in the category.

-In the 2018 Good Universities Guide, the University of Newcastle (UON) has achieved impressive five-star ratings for social equity, student retention, overall experience and learning resources.
+In the 2019 Good Universities Guide, the University of Newcastle (UON) has achieved impressive five-star ratings for social equity (#1 in NSW) and overall experience.

 ARWU considers every university that has any Nobel Laureates, Fields Medallists, Highly Cited Researchers, or papers published in Nature or Science.
 In addition, universities with a significant amount of papers indexed by Science Citation Index-Expanded (SCIE) and Social Science Citation Index (SSCI) are also included.
 In total, more than 1,200 universities are ranked and the best 500 are published on the web.